Appity/mua/README.md

 Where `localhost:1025` is the target server being tested.

+The `-debug` flag can also be used to display additional information.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at